Make an award-winning film in under 8 minutes. Seriously, do it!

 Brand new, genuine one-take films only.
 Any genre, any length up to 8 minutes maximum.

 Each film submitted must be a single, continuous take film.
-NO cuts, NO editing (other than sound, color correction, titles etc.).
+NO cuts or hidden cuts, NO editing (other than sound, color correction, titles etc.).
 As this is a "Challenge", the more creative the film, the better.
 The winning films will be the ones that have the most "WOW!"

 Prizes: A beautiful Grand Prize trophy for Best Film.
 Additional trophies for Most Entertaining Film and Extraordinary Cinematography.
 Special awards may be presented depending upon submissions.